lesleyll/hello-world/README.md

 Hi
 This is my first test helo world project, it will be the start of my coding career.
-Good begainning!
+Good beginning!